mimiaigen/vibephysics/README.md

 ### Commercial Use
-For business or enterprise use, please contact: **tsunyi@mimiaigen.com** We have seperate license for business/enterprise users.
+For business or enterprise use, please contact: **tsunyi@mimiaigen.com** We have separate license for business/enterprise users.

-### Dependency
-We use the [Open Duck blender model](https://github.com/pollen-robotics/Open_Duck_Blender) as demo purpose.
-We do not own the model.
-Please refer to the original github repo.

 ### Citation